 The extent to which a Secure Channel can provide assurances that UCCS originate from a trustworthy Attesting Environment depends on the characteristics of both the cryptographic mechanisms used to establish the channel and the characteristics of the Attesting Environment itself.
-The assurance provided to a Relying Party depends on the authenticity and integrity properties of the Secure Channel used for conveying the UCCS to it.
+The assurance provided to a Relying Party depends, among others, on the authenticity and integrity properties of the Secure Channel used for conveying the UCCS to the Relying Party.